About the Potter

 How I Got My Start

 I had my first experience with clay during my senior year of college.
 I signed up for Intro to Ceramics Class just to fulfill a requirement for my art minor.
 I started the minor because I loved art but thought I would hate working with clay.
 At the end of the semester, I was not making anything especially beautiful but I was hooked.
 After graduating, I took a part time job to support myself and spent the rest of my time in the pottery studio.
 Later, I worked as an assistant at Rising Sun Pottery, a teaching studio in Lincolnton, NC.
 There, I helped maintain the studio, taught classes and practiced my pottery.
-After a few years at Rising Sun and an apprenticeship under Gary Lee I set up my own studio at my home and went into business full time.
+In 2007, I set up my own studio at my home and went into pottery business full time.

 Where to purchase